What are the Australian Standard Drug Class Screening Cut-off Levels?

 Australian Standard Drug Class Screening cut-off levels may take other factors into account, such as the cut-off level for cannabis metabolites which makes allowance for passive smoking (it is set at a level that ensures a positive result cannot be obtained from passive smoking).

-Urine screening – currently we are in a three year transition period with AS/NSZ 4308:2008 being replaced by AS/NZS 4308:2023.
+Currently in a three year transition period with AS/NSZ 4308:2008 being replaced by AS/NZS 4308:2023.
 The main change is to decrease the screening cut off for cocaine metabolites from 300 ug/L down to 150 ug/L, and a corresponding drop in confirmatory cut off from 150 ug/L down to 100 ug/L resulting in more detections on site along with confirmatory testing being more likely to match the initial screening result.

 The second key change in the updated urine standard is a decrease in the confirmatory cut off levels for Benzodiazepines metabolites from 200 ug/L down to 100 ug/L. This will reduce the likelihood of a non negative on site screen returning a confirmed negative confirmation due to a mixture of metabolites present in the urine with no individual component over 200 ug/L. Screening cut offs for Benzodiazepines remain at 200 ug/L.